When Do Camera Lenses Go On Sale? (Real Timing Guide)

 - Cross-retailer matching (a quiet dip at one seller can spread quickly)

-- New body releases (attention shifts to bodies, and some lenses quietly soften)
+- New camera body releases (attention shifts and some lenses quietly soften)

 Common mistakes

-- Waiting for a massive sale week instead of tracking the lens you want
+- Waiting for a massive sale week instead of tracking the specific lens you want

 - Buying during a “% off” banner week without checking recent price history